A Free Stochastic Partial Differential Equation

 \begin{mytheorem} Consider $(M=W^*(X_{1},...,X_{N}),\tau)$ a $R^\omega$-embeddable finite von Neumann algebra satisfying a Lipschitz conjugate variable condition.
 Then the microstate entropy dimension $\delta_0(X_1,...,X_N)=N$. \end{mytheorem}

-We show in section {\red 4.3} that q-Gaussian variables (introduced in \cite{BS91}) are a non-trivial instance of non-commutative variables having Lipschitz conjugate variables for small $q$ (e.g. $|q|N\leq 0.13$ thus improving a computation in \cite{S07} and proving that $\delta_0$ does not only converge to $N$ for small $q$ but is identically equal to $N$ and thus equal to $\delta^*(X_1,...,X_N)$.
-We actually prove in section {\red 4.4} this is still valid on a slightly larger range of $q$'s, i.e. as soon as $|q|N<1$ and $|q|\sqrt{N}\leq 0.13$).
+We show in section {\red 4.3} that q-Gaussian variables (introduced in \cite{BS91}) are a non-trivial instance of non-commutative variables having Lipschitz conjugate variables for small $q$ (e.g. $|q|N\leq 0.13$ thus improving a computation in \cite{S07} and proving that $\delta_0$ does not only converge to $N$ for small $q$ but is identically equal to $N$ and thus equal to $\delta^*(X_1,...,X_N)$. {\gre One could actually prove with our techniques $\delta_0(X_1,...,X_N)=N$ is still valid on a slightly larger range of $q$'s, i.e. as soon as $|q|N<1$ and $|q|\sqrt{N}\leq 0.13$, we will detail this elsewhere}.

 Let us come back to our stochastic differential equation setting.
 By lack of a theory of ``non-commutative Lipschitz functions", we will rather solve a dual Stochastic Partial Differential Equation with the right stationarity property to get this result.